hoksa/nopea/README.md

-# startingpoint
+# Nopea
-Personal boilerplate to get quickly up and running with frontend work
+Boilerplate to get quickly up and running with prototyping frontend work.